 Given Shimbashi’s strategic location and accessibility, it’s natural that a lot of people drop by the area.
 The place is known as the first railway terminal in Tokyo having served the Tokyo to Yokohama Line (横浜線) from 1872 to 1914.

 This place is a prominent beer joint in Tokyo and is perfect for those who plan to enjoy the night with their friends.
-There are around 60 types of bottled beers to spoil your group and more kinds of tasty wine to choose from.
+There are around 60 types of bottled beers to spoil your group and more kinds of tasty wines to choose from.

 To complete your food trip experience, the place serves classic food like fried chicken (best with your beer), spaghetti, and hot dogs.